-If you’ve liked my FLUFFY PUMPKIN CINNAMON ROLLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.
+If you’ve liked my EASY PUMPKIN PIE CINNAMON ROLLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

 - 275 g strong white bread flour

 - 2 teaspoon dried yeast

 - 1 teaspoon pumpkin pie spice ( mixed spice)